Online metric algorithms with untrusted predictions: Experiments

 \item LRU predictions: \citet{LykourisV18} already remarked on (but did not evaluate experimentally) a predictor that emulates the behavior of the LRU heuristic.
 A page requested at time $t$ is predicted to appear at time $-t$.
 Note that the algorithms only consider the order of predicted times among pages, and not their values, so the negative predictions pointing to the past are not an issue.

 \end{itemize}

-We then transform these predictions (which are tailored to the caching problem) to our prediction setup (which is designed for general MTS) by simulating the algorithm that evicts the element predicted to appear the furthest in the future.
+We then transform the reoccurrence time predictions to action predictions by simulating the algorithm that evicts the element predicted to appear the furthest in the future.
 In each step the prediction to our algorithm is the configuration of this algorithm.
 Note that in the case of LRU predictions, the predicted configuration is precisely the configuration of the LRU algorithm.

-\paragraph{Algorithms.} We considered the following algorithms, whose competitive ratios are reported in \Cref{tbl:algorithms}.
+\paragraph{Algorithms.} We considered the following algorithms, whose competitive ratios are reported in Table~\ref{tbl:algorithms}.
 Two online algorithms: the heuristic LRU, which is considered the gold standard for caching, and the $O(\log k)$-competitive Marker~\citep{FiatRR94}.
 Three robust algorithms from the literature using the ``next-arrival time'' predictions: L\&V~\citep{LykourisV18}, LMarker~\citep{Rohatgi20}, and LNonMarker~\citep{Rohatgi20}.
-Three algorithms using the prediction setup which is the focus of this paper: \ftp, which naively follows the predicted state, RobustFtP, which is defined as $MIN^{rand}(\text{\ftp},\text{Marker})$, and is an instance of the general MTS algorithm described in \Cref{sec:mts}, and \algname, the caching algorithm described in \Cref{sec:paging}.
+Three algorithms using the prediction setup which is the focus of this paper: \ftp, which naively follows the predicted state, RobustFtP, which is defined as $MIN^{rand}(\text{\ftp},\text{Marker})$, and is an instance of the general MTS algorithm described in Section~\ref{sec:mts}, and \algname, the caching algorithm described in Section~\ref{sec:paging}.

-We implemented the deterministic and randomized combination schemes described in \Cref{sec:prelim} with a subtlety for the caching problem: we do not flush the whole cache when switching algorithms, but perform only a single eviction per page fault in the same way as described in \Cref{rmk:lazy}.
-We set the parameters to $\gamma=1+0.01$ and $\epsilon=0.01$.
-These values, chosen from $\{10^{-i} : i=0,\ldots,4\}$, happen to be consistently the best choice in all our experimental settings.
+We implemented the deterministic and randomized combination schemes described in Section~\ref{sec:combining} with a subtlety for the caching problem: we do not flush the whole cache when switching algorithms, but perform only a single eviction per page fault in the same way as described in Remark~\ref{rmk:lazy}.
+We set the parameters to $\gamma=1+0.01$ and {$\epsilon=0.5$.
+These values, chosen from $\{0.001,0.01,0.1,0.5\}$}, happen to be consistently the best choice in all our experimental settings.

+\paragraph{Results.} For both datasets, for each algorithm and each prediction considered, we computed the total number of page faults over all the instances and divided it by the optimal number in order to obtain a \emph{competitive ratio}.
+Figure~\ref{fig:pagingplot} presents the performance of a selection of the algorithms depending on the noise of synthetic predictions for the \texttt{BK} dataset.
+We omit LMarker and LNonMarker for readability since they perform no better than L\&V. This experiment {shows} that our algorithm \algname outperforms previous prediction-based algorithms as well as LRU {on the \texttt{BK} dataset with such predictions}.
+Figures~\ref{fig:cachingplotbk} and~\ref{fig:cachingplotciti} present the performance of all algorithms on the \texttt{BK} and \texttt{Citi} datasets, respectively. {On the \texttt{Citi} dataset (Figure~\ref{fig:cachingplotciti}), \ftp achieves very good results even with a noisy synthetic predictor, and therefore {RobustFtP} surpasses other guaranteed algorithms.
+LNonMarker presents better performance for noisy predictions than the other algorithms.}